 “Once you’re inside, what strikes you is the way they provide care.
 You never lose your identity as a person; at the Baptist, you’re always an individual.
 It’s amazing the way everyone has bought into the Baptist culture.”

-There were many more positive impressions, including when Frederick Basilico, MD, NEBH cardiologist and chair of the department of medicine, assessed Mr. Snowden’s cardiac health prior to the surgery.
+There were many more positive impressions, including when Frederick Basilico, MD, assessed Mr. Snowden’s cardiac health prior to the surgery.
 Dr. Basilico has subsequently cared for both Mr. Snowden and his wife, Diane.
-As Mr. Snowden’s other knee worsened, and he needed pain management, James Hill, MD, NEBH director of neuroradiology, provided welcome, effective treatment.
+As Mr. Snowden’s other knee worsened, and he needed pain management, he found welcome, effective treatment at NEBH.

 Mrs. Snowden shares her husband’s observations.
 “I’ve been so impressed with the Baptist,” she says.
 “It just doesn’t get any better.”
-After having shoulder surgery, performed by John Richmond, MD, NEBH sports medicine specialist and chair of orthopedic surgery, Mrs. Snowden is back to enjoying favorite activities, including golf and clay-shooting.
+After having shoulder surgery, performed by John Richmond, MD, Mrs. Snowden is back to enjoying favorite activities, including golf and clay-shooting.
 “I do everything I used to do.
 I’m very pleased.”

 Inspired by the outstanding care, the Snowdens have become enthusiastic Baptist supporters.